Blog

 6.3.
 Refine the Mesh for Convergence and Accuracy

-Refining the mesh is critical for achieving convergence and improving the accuracy of simulations, especially when dealing with Abaqus nonlinear materials.
+Refining the mesh is critical for achieving Abaqus convergence and improving the accuracy of simulations, especially when dealing with Abaqus nonlinear materials.
 The quality of the mesh directly influences the solution, as a finer, well-structured mesh can capture the complex deformations and stress distributions that occur in nonlinear materials.
 By refining the mesh, you ensure that the model accurately represents the geometry and material behavior, reducing the chances of numerical errors and enhancing the overall fidelity of the simulation.

 To achieve better accuracy, a mesh sensitivity analysis is often conducted.
 This involves gradually refining the mesh and observing the effect on key quantities like stress, strain, and displacement.
 As the mesh becomes finer, the solution should converge to a stable value, indicating that the model is sufficiently accurate.
 If the results change significantly with mesh refinement, it may indicate that the mesh is too coarse, and further refinement is needed.
 Conducting this type of analysis ensures that your simulation results are independent of the mesh density (figure below).